Juncus marginatus Rostk.

 Basis for Listing

-All of the available evidence indicates that Juncus marginatus has always been very rare in Minnesota.
-In fact, for the better part of a century it was thought to occur at only one site, a small sand dune/wetland complex in Fridley (Anoka County).
-When that site was destroyed in 1960, it was feared that J. marginatus was gone from the state.
-However, efforts to rediscover the species yielded unexpected results in 1999 when a cluster of small colonies was found in isolated habitat fragments near Blaine (Anoka County).
-Juncus marginatus was listed as a special concern species in Minnesota in 1996, however, elevating its status to endangered is currently being considered.
+All of the available evidence indicates that Juncus marginatus (marginated rush) has always been very rare in Minnesota.
+In fact, for the better part of a century, it was thought to occur at only one site, a small sand dune/wetland complex in Fridley (Anoka County).
+When that site was destroyed, in 1960, it was feared that J. marginatus was gone from the state.
+Although it was listed as special concern in 1996, a status of endangered was considered but thought premature, since there was no certainty it would ever be found in Minnesota again.
+However, efforts to rediscover the species yielded unexpected results, in 1999, when a cluster of small colonies was found in isolated habitat fragments, near Blaine (Anoka County).
+For this reason, its status was changed to endangered in 2013.

-Juncus marginatus is a species of shallow wetlands and wetland margins on the Anoka Sandplain.
-These habitats develop where depressions in the land dip slightly below the water table allowing water to saturate the otherwise well-drained, sandy soil.
-Low-stature sedges and rushes usually dominate these habitats although scattered shrubs or clumps of shrubs, particularly Salix spp. (willows), Cornus spp. (dogwoods), and Rubus spp. (bristle-berries and dew-berries), will also be present.
+Juncus marginatus is a species of shallow wetlands and wetland margins (known to ecologists as lowland prairie and wet meadow/carr) on the Anoka Sandplain.
+These habitats develop where depressions in the land dip slightly below the water table, allowing water to saturate the otherwise well-drained, sandy soil.
+Low-stature sedges and rushes usually dominate these habitats, though scattered shrubs or clumps of shrubs, particularly Salix spp. (willows), Cornus spp. (dogwoods), and Rubus spp. (bristle-berries and dew-berries), will also be present.

 Biology / Life History

 Juncus marginatus is a short-lived perennial that occurs in low densities among other rushes, sedges, and grasses.
-Apparently it never becomes abundant enough to dominate a habitat, at least not in the Minnesota habitats where it has been studied.
-The flowers are wind-pollinated and the seeds are either gravity-dispersed or insect-dispersed.
-The general landscape where J. marginatus occurs was a mix of savanna and prairie at the time of settlement, so wildfire would have been a common occurrence.
-It is unclear how often those fires would have burned the intervening wetlands where J. marginatus occurs, but it probably did happen during some drought years, indicating that J. marginatus may be fire-adapted.
+Apparently, it never becomes abundant enough to dominate a habitat, at least not in the Minnesota habitats where it has been studied.
+The flowers are wind-pollinated, and the seeds are either gravity-dispersed or insect-dispersed.
+The general landscape where J. marginatus occurred at the time of settlement was a mix of savanna and prairie, so wildfire would have been a common occurrence.
+It is unclear how often those fires would have burned the intervening wetlands where J. marginatus occurs, but it probably did happen in some drought years, indicating that J. marginatus may be fire-adapted.

 Conservation / Management

-The habitat fragments where J. marginatus occurs are in a very fragile condition and need active management to survive.
-Primarily, it will be necessary to protect or restore the natural hydrological regime.
+The habitat fragments, where J. marginatus occurs are in a very sensitive to invasion from non-native species fragile condition and need active management to survive.
+Primarily, it is (future vs present) essential to protect or restore the natural hydrological regime.
 This might involve removing drain tiles, plugging ditches, re-routing storm water, or relocating wells.
-It will also be necessary to protect the sites from non-compatible recreational uses, especially off-road motorized vehicles.
-And because the habitat fragments have been isolated from the ecosystem processes that would normally maintain them, vegetation management to control encroaching shrubs and invasive species is needed.
+It is also important to protect the sites from non-compatible recreational uses, especially off-road motorized vehicles.
+And, because the habitat fragments have been isolated from the ecosystem processes that would normally maintain them, vegetation management to control encroaching shrubs and invasive species is required.
 The spread of Rhamnus cathartica (common buckthorn) and Phalaris arundinacea (reed canary grass) pose the greatest threat to the species.

 Conservation Efforts in Minnesota